houseos/SCP/README.md

 ## 4. Security

 The security is based on pre-shared secrets.
 Each device has its own secret.
-The secret is only shared between the shutter-controller and the control device(s).
+The secret is only shared between the secure-controller and the control device(s).

-Each shutter-controller has a preconfigured password which has to be changed when the shutter-controller is first accessed.
-The shutter-controller does __not__ accept any [control messages](#62-control-messages) or [security messages](#63-security-messages) (besides the [security-pw-change message](#632-security-pw-change)) if the current shutter-controller password matches the [default password from the annex](#811-default-device-password).
+Each secure-controller has a preconfigured password which has to be changed when the secure-controller is first accessed.
+The secure-controller does __not__ accept any [control messages](#62-control-messages) or [security messages](#63-security-messages) (besides the [security-pw-change message](#632-security-pw-change)) if the current secure-controller password matches the [default password from the annex](#811-default-device-password).

 The password has the be 16 characters long.
 This ensures a adequate security due to the large key space.
 The password will usually not be used by a human user.
-The secret is set by the controller device and sored in the shutter-controller.
+The secret is set by the controller device and sored in the secure-controller.
 Therefore the length limitation does not pose a usability problem.

 All (except for [6.1.1 discover-hello](#611-discover-hello)) exchanged messages are encrypted.
 The method used is AES-128-CBC with the shared password, a NVCN and an initialization vector (IV).

 To prevent attacks on the content / password of the exchanged messages an additional measure is taken.
 For every message an intitialzation vector is generated (a 128 bit random number).
 This number is generated by the sender of the message.
 It is added at the beginning of the message contents.

-The NVCN shall prevent replay attacks and needs to be fetched from the shutter-controller by the control device for every single message before encrypting it.
-The correctness of the supplied NVCN of each message is checked by the shutter-controller.
+The NVCN shall prevent replay attacks and needs to be fetched from the secure-controller by the control device for every single message before encrypting it.
+The correctness of the supplied NVCN of each message is checked by the secure-controller.

 *__Currently not covered:__*

 No hardware attacks are currently considered.
-The flash memory of the shutter-controller stores the shutter-controller password which could be read and missused.
+The flash memory of the secure-controller stores the secure-controller password which could be read and missused.
 This attack is considered to be unlikely and of limited use only since every device has a seperate password.
 Never the less any ideas / comments on this issue are very welcome.

 ## 5. HTTP Ressources